haithamkhedr/Vehicle-detection/README.md

 This is an explanation of the steps done in the project given a labeled dataset of images including cars and non cars.
 The dataset is a collection of Images from the Kitti and GTI datasets

 #### 1-Feature extraction
-Extraction of Hog features from the images together with resized spatial information(pixel values) and color histogram of the images in YCrCB color space
+Extraction of Hog features from the images together with resized spatial information(pixel values) and color histogram of the images in YCrCb color space

 #### 2-Classification
 Train an SVM linear classifier on the extracted features after feature normalization